Lo Fair Thou Art My Love – Hymn Lyric

 Then there are teeth as white as a freshly washed flock, with each one paired as perfectly as twins, symbolizing purity and balance.
 In shows of affection, we find a smile to be one of the most inviting and contagious expressions.
 It can be the gateway to a heart full of joy.

 The words continue to illustrate with exquisite detail.
 Lips are likened to a scarlet thread, painting an image of elegance and words spoken with kindness and wisdom.
-Temples compared to the halves of a pomegranate peeking through locks of hair represent beauty hidden within, waiting to be discovered, much like the seeds of the fruit hidden by its tough exterior.
+Temples compared to the halves of a pomegranate peeking through locks of hair represent beauty hidden within, to be discovered, much like the seeds of the fruit hidden by its tough exterior.

 The hymn also pays homage to strength and defense through the mention of a neck compared to the tower of David, adorned with a thousand shields.
 Here we see a fusion of grace and resilience—qualities essential to endure the trials in life while doing so with dignity.